 The Wellness Council of P.S.
 196Q is dedicated to helping The School with a Heart be the School with a Healthy Heart.
 The Wellness Council has championed initiatives to support our students' and faculty's well-being in nutrition, physical education, physical activity and overall wellness.
-If you are interested in being an active part of the Wellness Council, please email Meredith Kaback at wellness196@gmail.com and/or join them at 7:00 p.m. prior to the monthly PA meetings.
+If you are interested in being an active part of the Wellness Council, please email Meredith Kaback at wellness196@gmail.com and/or join them at their monthly meetings, dates will be posted in the Principal's Newsletter.